SciTools/iris/docs/src/further_topics/ugrid/data_model.rst

 .. important::

         **Meshes are unstructured**.
-Elements are enumerated along a single **unstructured dimension** represented by either the coordinate or connectivity arrays detailed above, and an element's position within its respective array has nothing to do with its spatial position.
+The mesh elements - represented in the coordinate and connectivity arrays detailed above - are enumerated along a single **unstructured dimension**.
+An element's position along this dimension has nothing to do with its spatial position.

 A data variable associated with a mesh has a **location** of either ``node``, ``edge``, ``face`` or ``volume``.
 The data is stored in a 1D array with one